-Our intention is to pre-empt violent and unsafe behaviour and misbehaviours through close supervision of students at all times during the school day.
+Our intention is to pre-empt violent and negative behaviours through close supervision of students at all times during the school day.
 Staff should be looking to identify potential triggers and incidents before they occur by studying the body language and moods of students.
 A quiet word of enquiry at this stage can be highly revealing and staff are expected to communicate concerns promptly.
-High and consistent expectations combined with early interventions around minor misdemeanour can pre-empt and prevent major misbehaviours.
+High and consistent expectations combined with early interventions around minor misdemeanour can preempt and prevent major misbehaviours.